PDS Logo, the Tree of Life

 This context doesn’t make your pain disappear, but it can help you understand why things were the way they were.

-Key Signs of a Cold Father
+Key Signs of a Cold or Emotionally Absent Father

 Now that we’ve covered why cold father syndrome develops, let’s look at how it actually shows up in daily life.